Alexander of Greece: Puppet king

 With his parents and siblings in exile, Alexander found himself isolated.
 The royals remained unpopular with the Venizelists, and Entente representatives advised the king's aunts and uncles, particularly Prince Nicholas, to leave.
 Eventually, they all followed Constantine into exile.
 Royal household staff were gradually replaced by enemies of the former king, and Alexander's allies were either imprisoned or distanced from him.
 Portraits of the royal family were removed from public buildings, and Alexander's new ministers openly called him the "son of a traitor".

 On 26 June 1917, the king was forced to name Eleftherios Venizelos as head of the government.
 Despite promises given by the Entente on Constantine's departure, the previous prime minister, Zaimis, was effectively forced to resign as Venizelos returned to Athens.
 Alexander immediately opposed his new prime minister's views and, annoyed by the king's rebuffs, Venizelos threatened to remove him and set up a regency council in the name of Alexander's brother Prince Paul, then still a minor.
 The Entente powers intervened and asked Venizelos to back down, allowing Alexander to retain the crown.
 Spied on day and night by the prime minister's supporters, the monarch quickly became a prisoner in his own palace, and his orders went ignored.

 Alexander had no experience in affairs of state.
-However, he was determined to make the best of a difficult situation and represent his father as best he could.
+However, he was determined to make the best of a difficult situation and to represent his father as best he could.
 Adopting an air of cool indifference to the government, he rarely made the effort to read official documents before he rubber-stamped them.
 His functions were limited, and amounted to visiting the Macedonian front to support the morale of the Greek and Allied troops.
 Since Venizelos's return to power, Athens was at war with the Central Powers, and Greek soldiers battled those of Bulgaria in the north.